skyscrapers/terraform-opensearch/README.md

 ### Logging

-This module by default creates Cloudwatch Log Groups & IAM permissions for ElasticSearch slow logging, but we don't enable these logs by default.
+This module by default creates Cloudwatch Log Groups & IAM permissions for ElasticSearch slow logging (search & index), but we don't enable these logs by default.
 You can control logging behavior via the `logging_enabled` and `logging_retention` parameters.
-When enabling this, make sure you also enable this on Elasticsearch side, following the [AWS documentation](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-createupdatedomains.html#es-createdomain-configure-slow-logs).
+When enabling this, make sure you also enable this on Elasticsearch side, following the [AWS documentation](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-createdomain-configure-slow-logs.html).

+You can also enable Elasticsearch error logs via `application_logging_enabled = true`.

 ### Monitoring

-See the [elasticsearch_k8s_monitoring](#elasticsearch_k8s_monitoring) module below.
+For a CloudWatch based solution, check out our [`terraform-cloudwatch` modules](https://github.com/skyscrapers/terraform-cloudwatch).

+For a Kubernetes & Prometheus based solution, see the [`elasticsearch_k8s_monitoring` module](#elasticsearch_k8s_monitoring) below.

 ### NOTES